gamemanual0/gm0/source/docs/software/vision.rst

 TensorFlow is Google’s machine learning technology, which can be trained to detect objects.
 The FTC SDK uses TensorFlow Lite, which is a lightweight version of Google’s TensorFlow designed to run on mobile devices.
 Along with Android Studio and OnBot support, TensorFlow has block support which makes it a good choice for most teams.

-Sample Op Modes for TensorFlow being used for mineral detection (Rover Ruckus) can be found `here <https://github.com/ftctechnh/ftc_app/wiki/Blocks-Sample-TensorFlow-Object-Detection-Op-Mode>`__ (Blocks), and a Java example can be found `here <https://github.com/ftctechnh/ftc_app/wiki/Java-Sample-TensorFlow-Object-Detection-Op-Mode>`_.
+Sample OpModes for TensorFlow being used for mineral detection (Rover Ruckus) can be found `here <https://github.com/ftctechnh/ftc_app/wiki/Blocks-Sample-TensorFlow-Object-Detection-Op-Mode>`__ (Blocks), and a Java example can be found `here <https://github.com/ftctechnh/ftc_app/wiki/Java-Sample-TensorFlow-Object-Detection-Op-Mode>`_.

 Vuforia
 ^^^^^^^